pheras/NDNMacaroons/README.md

                 Gets discharge macaroon from Third Party and sends macaroon and discharge macaroon to Producer in order to access data.
    - *Third Party*: provides discharge macaroon to principals.

-First, create DSK/KSK keys required to run this example.
-From `NDNMacaroons/` folder:
+First time you want to test the NDNmacaroons example, you shoukd create DSK/KSK keys.
+It is only required the first time.
+Keys will be added to the keyChain.
+To create DSK/KSK keys execute the following script from `NDNMacaroons/` folder:

     ./createKeys.sh